tutomiko/nam/README.md

 # nam

-Not Another Monolith: a modular platform architecture for AI workloads.
+Not Another Monolith: a modular runtime architecture for AI workloads.

 nam is a modular platform for building and serving AI workloads.
 A nam project is a set of self-contained modules, each with its own backend routes